stewart-lab/fast_km/README.md

 ### Citation counts

 KM and SKiM are able to return PMIDs ordered by citation counts and related statistics.
-To enable this feature, you must upload citation count data; this can be downloaded from iCite's database snapshot repository: https://nih.figshare.com/collections/iCite_Database_Snapshots_NIH_Open_Citation_Collection_/4586573
+To enable this feature, you must add citation count data to the documents; this data can be downloaded from iCite's database snapshot repository: https://nih.figshare.com/collections/iCite_Database_Snapshots_NIH_Open_Citation_Collection_/4586573

 Download the .tar.gz and extract the `.json` files to the `_icite` folder and then run the `populate_db.py` script.